magomimmo/modern-cljs/doc/tutorial-06.md

-# Tutorial 6 - Trouble Shootin Session
+# Tutorial 6 - Easy made Complex and Simple made Easy

 In this tutorial we are going to investigate the issue we met in the [last tutorial][1] and try to solve it.